gbtami/pychess-variants/static/docs/terminology.md

 **Checkmate** - The primary goal in chess, where the king cannot escape check.
 The player that is checkmated loses.

 **Stalemate** - When the king is not in check, but has no valid moves.
-In chess, this is a draw, but in many variants (such as xiangqi), it is a loss for the player that's stalemated.
+In chess, this is a draw, but in many variants (such as xiangqi), it is a loss for the stalemated player.

 **Repetition** - When the board state repeats itself, usually at least three times.
 This is often due to pieces chasing each other.
 Different variants handle repetition differently.
 Even within the same game, different federations have different rules for repetition.